rurban/pthash/README.md

 - The [PHOBIC](https://github.com/jermp/pthash/tree/phobic) branch of PTHash introduces some algorithmic novelties to build smaller functions and accelerate construction.

+- **static-hash** is rurban's code generator to compile to a static C++ header, without dynamic vectors, to get rid of all this C++ STL dynamic memory and deserialization overhead.
+This is a proof of concept in-work.

 #### Features
 - Minimal and Non-Minimal Perfect Hash Functions
 - Space/Time Efficiency: fast lookup within compressed space